Modeling Diffusion and Permeation Across the Stratum Corneum Lipid Barrier: Methods

 Hummer later proposed an alternative approach that avoids Laplace-domain extrapolation by using the position autocorrelation function~(PACF):\cite{Hummer.Hummer.2005.PositiondependentDiffusionCoefficients}

+The PACF characterizes how strongly the current position of the solute along $z$ remains correlated with its initial position.
+In regions where the molecule moves freely, this positional correlation decays rapidly, whereas in regions where its motion is constrained, the correlation persists for longer times.
 In practice, however, one must either impose a cutoff time for the integral or assume a functional form to fit the correlation decay—both of which can introduce systematic bias.

 The velocities required for computing the VACF are obtained from finite differences of the CV trajectory, which is saved at \SI{2}{\femto\second} intervals.
 Position-dependent diffusivities are determined using the {ACFCalculator} code developed by Rowley \textit{et~al.}, which implements a heuristic procedure for the extrapolation in eq.~\ref{eq:ds_extrapol}.\cite{gaalswyk_generalized_2016}